Oussamaosman02/php-tuto-old/README.md

 ### Search array

-Search inside the array for a especific value.
+Search inside the array for a specific value.

 For that we use the `in_array()` function, that return true or false, true if any value met the requirements, and false if don't.